According to the American Heart Association, stroke is the fourth leading cause of death in the U.S., killing more than 129,000 Americans each year.

 Other, less common, symptoms of stroke may include the following:

 At Brigham and Women’s Hospital, our cardiovascular medicine specialists provide expert evaluation and diagnosis with the aid of the latest in advanced imaging technologies.
 Along with a careful physical examination, your cardiologist may order one or more of the following tests or procedures to assess your stroke risk:

 Specialists at our Division of Cardiovascular Medicine develop individualized treatment plans for patients based on:

 Treatment of stroke risk factors may involve a number of options, including:

-For patients who suffer a stroke, specialists at our Stroke and Cerebrovascular Center deliver rapid, accurate, and advanced assessment and treatment.
+For patients who suffer a stroke, specialists at our Comprehensive Stroke Center deliver rapid, accurate, and advanced assessment and treatment.
 Stroke is an emergency, and the greatest chance for recovery from stroke occurs when treatment is started immediately.

 If you are having surgery or a procedure, you will likely be scheduled for a visit to the Watkins Clinic for pre-operative information and tests.

 The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with stroke risk.
 After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.

 During your surgery, family and friends can wait in the Shapiro Family Center.
 Staff members will provide surgery updates and caregivers who leave the hospital will be contacted by cell phone.

 Patients benefit from the teamwork of medical cardiologists, neurologists, interventional cardiologists, cardiovascular imaging experts and radiologists, and anesthesiologists, all experts in stroke risks and prevention.
 They work alongside nurses, physician assistants, physical therapists, dietitians and social workers to achieve outstanding outcomes for our patients.